Best Bowling Shoes for Men (2026): Performance vs Budget Picks

 FeatureBudget Tier ($40-$80)Performance Tier ($120-$200)

-Sole SystemFixed the microfiber on both shoesInterchangeable slide sole on slide foot; some models include heel interchangeability
+Sole SystemFixed microfiber on both shoesInterchangeable slide sole on slide foot; some models include heel interchangeability

-Fit WidthsD standard; widely available in select colorways onlyD and EE are widely available across most models
+Fit WidthsD standard; widely available in select colorways onlyD and EE widely available across most models

 DurabilityDesigned for casual use; sole not replaceableLonger lifespan with replaceable soles and heels